 Under the Radiation Protection (Ionising Radiation) Regulations, any individual who is working with ionizing radiation shall wear a personal radiation monitoring device or dosimeter.
 Under the IR regulations, any individual licensed to do radiation work shall make approved arrangements for the monitoring of the individual radiation dose received while performing radiation work.

-RPNSD provides Thermo-Luminescence Dosimeter (TLD) personal radiation monitoring service.
-The TLD badge consists of a TLD card and a TLD cardholder.
-The TLD card consists of two Lithium Fluoride (LiF) crystalline chips.
-The TLD card has to be placed into the TLD cardholder in the manner that the LiF chips coincide with the filters on the cardholder.
-The TLD card must be placed into the TLD cardholder before use as the TLD cardholder consists of filters to correct for readings for skin and body doses respectively.
-TLD is a passive monitoring device and it will reflect the dose received by the radiation worker after the TLD card is analysed after every monitoring period.
-Within two weeks upon receipt of new TLD cards for the next monitoring period, all previously issued TLD cards shall be returned to RPNSD for analysis.
+RMSD provides personal radiation monitoring service using Thermo- Luminescent Dosimeters (TLD).
+The TLD dosimeter consists of a TLD card/ring and a TLD cardholder/ring holder.
+TLD is a passive monitoring device which measures the dose received by the radiation worker after the TLD card is analysed after every monitoring period.
+Within two weeks upon receipt of new TLD cards/rings for the next monitoring period, all previously issued TLD cards/rings shall be returned to RMSD for analysis.
 A dose report will be generated and sent to the contact person of the organisation.

 When the LiF crystalline chips are exposed to ionizing radiation, some energy is absorbed and stored in the chips.
 This stored energy is released in the form of luminescence when the chips are heated during the analysis.
 The amount of light emitted on heating the chips is proportional to the amount of radiation the chips received.